CEG-Codes/Meet-Halfway/_docs/places_ajax.md

 To do this we need to:

-* Grab the halfway coordinates the front-end
+* Grab the halfway coordinates from the front-end
 * Send them with an AJAX call to the rails back-end
 * Hit the Places API from the rails backend and get data back
 * Send that data back to the front-end and render the map markers

-This section will cover sending the coordinates from the front-end to the rails back-end.
+This page will cover sending the coordinates from the front-end to the rails back-end.

 ####Code